DARK-Shadw/VirtualCharacter/README.md

 - Member 3: Ami Asok - Cochin University College of Engineering, Kuttanad

 ## Project Description
-The Virtual Desktop Companion is a lighthearted desktop application that introduces a virtual character to your computer screen.
+The Virtual Character is a lighthearted desktop application that introduces a virtual character to your computer screen.
-Inspired by classic desktop buddies, this character is more than a static sprite; it has a dynamic personality, sometimes just chilling, and at other times creating playful chaos.It can move around, chase your mouse cursor, and more, all designed to add a bit of personality and fun to your daily workflow.
+Inspired by classic desktop buddies, this character is more than a static sprite; it has a dynamic personality, sometimes just chilling, and at other times creating playful chaos.
+It can move around, chase your mouse cursor, and more, all designed to add a bit of personality and fun to your daily workflow.

 ## The Problem (that doesn't exist)